A Loan from Director or Shareholder is an agreement for use when a director or shareholder lends money to their company.

 There are occasions when the directors or shareholders of a company decide to lend money to the company, often where the company is relatively new and cannot borrow from lenders but still needs assistance relieving its debt load.

-With more businesses struggling to obtain funding from lending institutions, they are looking for alternative ways to inject cash into their businesses.
-This is often achieved by way of a director's or shareholder's loan.
-Usually, money invested into a business by way of director's or shareholder's loan will be paid back when the company is in a position to do so.
+Usually, money lent to a business by way of director's or shareholder's loan will be paid back when the company is in a position to do so.

-By drawing up a Loan from Director or Shareholder, the director or shareholder becomes a creditor of the company and upon liquidation this debt will take priority over the ordinary shareholders of the company.
+By drawing up a Loan from Director or Shareholder, the director or shareholder becomes a creditor of the company.
+Upon liquidation this debt will be repaid before the shareholders of the company get back the capital they invested into the company.

 When drafting a Loan from Director or Shareholder, it is important to focus on a number of key clauses, in particular: